Sehher/ArtSupplies/README.md

 Also originally, I wanted to separate the products into categories and would like to implement this sort function in the future.

+### Codacy

+Codacy came back with a B grade for the ArtSupplies git repository.
+There were 22 issues with 21 being a problem with code style.
+For the HTML repository, Codacy gave a C grade with 8 issues (2 code style, 3 error prone, 3 security).